jkarlosb/git-server-docker/README.md

 ### Basic Usage

-How to run the container in port 2222 with two volumes, keys volume for public keys and repos volume for git repositories:
+How to run the container in port 2222 with two volumes: keys volume for public keys and repos volume for git repositories:

 	$ docker run -d -p 2222:22 -v ~/git-server/keys:/git-server/keys -v ~/git-server/repos:/git-server/repos jkarlos/git-server-docker